silverstar194/2048-ai-monte-carlo/README.md

 #### Random Games within a Depth
-Most intersting was the spread of the random games behind each move.</br>
+Most interesting was the spread of the random games behind each move.</br>

-The steady increase in score as well as the narrowing of score range can be seen graphing perdicted final score of each random games against percentage of game completed.</br>
+The steady increase in score as well as the narrowing of score range can be seen graphing predicted final score of each random games against percentage of game completed.</br>

 ![Alt text](/Graphs/scoreRangePerMovedepth1000.png?raw=true)
 </br>